mlcommons/mlcube/README.md

 # MLBox

 This is the MLBox Prototype.
-This is  still under construction, some parts probably dont work yet.
+This is  still under construction, some parts probably don't work yet.

 ## Installation